ManishPatiyal/AndroidApps/README.md

 # AndroidApps
-Stores my work related to android platform
+Stores my work related to android platform.
+Now I updated it with a message.